365 days and counting.

 Isn’t the fluid nature of love what Jesus spoke about in His words:

-“Love the Lord your God will all your heart and with all your soul and with all your mind. . .
+“Love the Lord your God with all your heart and with all your soul and with all your mind. . .
 And, love your neighbor as yourself.”
 (Matthew 22:37-39).

 When I love the Lord, by spending time with Him in His Word, creation, worship, and prayer, He fills me to overflowing with His love.
 I can’t help but extend that love to my family, friends, neighbors, and the strangers I encounter throughout my day.